-Two benefit concerts, organised by George Harrison and Ravi Shankar, were held on this day at Madison Square Garden in New York City.
+Two benefit concerts, organised by George Harrison and Ravi Shankar, were held on 1 August 1971 at Madison Square Garden in New York City.
 They were arranged to raise awareness and money for refugees from East Pakistan following the 1970 Bhola cyclone and civil war in the country.

 It was obviously a very successful show.
 At the time when I was putting it together I had no idea about how it was going to turn out.
 We were fortunate that it turned out well, but, at the same time, I had no idea about what I was letting myself in for.
 I had a vague idea but it was all so much bigger than I thought.

 Collectively known as The Concert For Bangla Desh, the concerts took place at 2.30pm and 8pm and featured an array of top class performers including Bob Dylan, Eric Clapton, Ringo Starr and Billy Preston.
 The shows raised nearly $250,000 to help humanitarian aid projects in Bangladesh, and became a template and inspiration for subsequent charitable concerts including Live Aid.

 Harrison and Shankar had been friends since the mid 1960s, when the Beatle’s interest in Indian music and spiritually caused him to seek out the venerable Indian musician.
 Shankar strongly identified with the Bengalese, who in 1971 were struggling for their lives.

 Bangla Desh (later Bangladesh) was seeking independence from Pakistan, which was guilty of genocide and mass rape on an enormous scale during the Bangladesh Liberation War.
 In addition, the Bhola cyclone in November 1970 and the resulting torrential rain and floods threatened a humanitarian crisis.
 At least seven million displaced people sought refuge in India.